 Step 1: Prepare the invoice in your invoicing system.
 Populate all standard SFEP invoice fields, then address the government-specific requirements: set the B401 receiver-type field to the government entity classification, and assign the correct CPBS code (field C10) to every line item on the invoice.
 No line can be left without a CPBS classification.
 Verify the government buyer's RUC and entity name against DGI records before moving forward.

-Step 2: Submit the invoice to your PAC for prior authorization.
-Send the completed invoice to your Proveedor Autorizado Certificado for autorización previa.
-The PAC must authorize the invoice before it reaches the buyer.
+Step 2: Submit the invoice for prior authorization.
+Send the completed invoice through your permitted SFEP modality for autorización previa.
+The invoice must be authorized before it reaches the buyer.

-Step 3: Receive validation results from the PAC.
-The PAC checks the full invoice payload, including the government-specific fields.
+Step 3: Receive validation results.
+The authorization process checks the full invoice payload, including the government-specific fields.
 If validation fails, you will receive error codes identifying the problem.
 The most frequent causes of rejection:

 - Missing or invalid CPBS codes on one or more line items